rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. Why Grinnell staff with Ph.D's should be allowed to teach.
 I thought we allowed our Ph.D.-level staff to teach the occasional course.
 Then I learned that it's only in very specific situations.
 These are my attempts to think through the matter.
+[Or maybe they've fixed this.]

 ### Added recently